isomerpages/moe-changkatchangisec/_experience-at-changkat/SOAR/Student centered Opportunities for AeRospace Industry.md

 <img src="/images/Experience-2-300x225.jpeg" style="width:50%">
 <center>Students visiting aviation open house</center>

 Enriching the students further, students were selected and trained to take part in external competitions.
-For example, in the Aerochallenge at Ngee Ann Polytechnic, our secondary three Physics students visited Temasek Polytechnic and ITE for their aerospace/ aviation based enrichment workshop to learn more aviation related skills such as the designing of aircrafts as part of their training
+For example, in the Aerochallenge at Ngee Ann Polytechnic, our secondary three Physics students visited Temasek Polytechnic and ITE for their aerospace/ aviation based enrichment workshop to learn more aviation related skills such as the designing of aircrafts as part of their training.